KulsoomK/Power-BI-Sales-Dashboard/README.md

 ## 📝 Project Overview

-In this project, we build a dynamic **Sales Dashboard** using **Power BI Desktop**.
+In this project, I build a dynamic **Sales Dashboard** using **Power BI Desktop**.
 The sales data is imported, cleaned, and visualized with a series of techniques and best practices, including:

 - **Power Query** for data cleaning and transformation
 - **DAX** (Data Analysis Expressions) for advanced calculations